nbicocchi/learn-java-core/src/main/java/com/nbicocchi/exercises/oop/README.md

 **[basic.RationalNumber]** Write a class named RationalNumber representing a rational number.
 RationalNumbers are immutable objects, indeed they cannot be changed after creation.
 Internally, the class represents numerator and denominator as int values.
+RationalNumbers must support equality with other RationalNumbers (see Object.equals(), Object.hashCode())
 The class provides the following methods:
 * public RationalNumber(int numerator, int denominator) creating the rational number.
 * public getNumerator() returning the numerator.